programminghistorian/jekyll/_posts/2020-04-01-newsletter.md

 Thanks to our network of authors, reviewers and editors, we continue to publish lessons and translations in different languages.
 Our new lessons are:

-- [Working with bactches of PDF files](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files) by Moritz Mähr
+- [Working with batches of PDF files](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files) by Moritz Mähr

   Learn how to perform OCR and text extraction with free command line tools like Tesseract and Poppler and how to get an overview of large numbers of PDF documents using topic modeling.